Zhu De: Later life

-In 1949 Zhu was named Commander-in-Chief of the People's Liberation Army (PLA).
+In 1949, Zhu was named Commander-in-Chief of the People's Liberation Army (PLA).
 From November 1949 to May 1955, he served as the first secretary of the Central Commission for Discipline Inspection.
-Zhu also served as the vice-chairman of the Communist Party (1956–1966) and vice-chairman of the People's Republic of China (1954–1959).
+Zhu also served as the vice-chairman of the Chinese Communist Party (1956–1966) and vice-chairman of the People's Republic of China (1954–1959).
 Zhu oversaw the PLA during the Korean War within his authority as Commander-in-Chief.
 In 1955, he was conferred the rank of marshal.
 At the Lushan Conference, he tried to protect Peng Dehuai, by giving some mild criticisms of Peng; rather than denouncing him, he merely gently reproved his targeted comrade, who was a target of Mao Zedong.
 Mao was not satisfied with Zhu De's behavior.
 After the conference, Zhu was dismissed from vice chairmen of Central Military Commission, not in least part due to his loyalty for the fallen Peng.

 In April 1969, during the summit of the Cultural Revolution, Zhu was dismissed from his position on the Politburo Standing Committee of the Chinese Communist Party, and the activity of the National People's Congress was halted.
-In October 1969, Lin Biao issued a command named "Order Number One" that evacuated important martial figures to distant areas due to the tension between China and Soviet Union, and Zhu De was taken to Guangdong.
+In October 1969, Lin Biao issued a command named "Order Number One", which evacuated important martial figures to distant areas due to the tension between China and Soviet Union, and Zhu De was taken to Guangdong.
 In 1973 Zhu was reinstated in the Politburo Standing Committee.
+In 1974, when the imprisoned Peng Dehuai was on his death bed, it was reported that his last wish was to see Zhu, which was ultimately denied by his guards.
+When Zhu learnt of his wish, he reportedly burst into tears.

 He continued to work as a statesman until his death on 6 July 1976.
 His passing came six months after the death of Zhou Enlai, and just two months before the death of Mao Zedong.
-Zhu was cremated three days later, and received a funeral days afterwards.
+Zhu was cremated three days later, and received a funeral several days afterwards.